Skip to content

 Movement and upkeep

-Casio Analog: quartz movement
+Casio Analog LQ-139: quartz movement

 Casio W-800H: quartz movement